dias-dio/CES/README.md

     └── CES_Figure_5.R
 ```

-`R/` contains the core scoring functions, a preprocessing script that merges raw plate-reader files (annotation, experiment info, and signal data) into the format expected by the Shiny app, and example input files for the K562 dataset illustrating the required layout. `app/` contains the full source code for the Shiny web application. `manuscript_code/` contains the data and scripts needed to reproduce all figures from the publication, along with a standalone workflow example (`CES_run.R`) demonstrating the CES framework in a plain R environment.
+`R/` contains the core scoring functions, a preprocessing script that merges raw plate-reader files (annotation, experiment info, and signal data) into the format expected by the Shiny app, and example input files for a blood cancer cell line illustrating the required layout. `app/` contains the full source code for the Shiny web application. `manuscript_code/` contains the data and scripts needed to reproduce all figures from the publication, along with a standalone workflow example (`CES_run.R`) demonstrating the CES pipeline in a plain R environment.

 ## Getting started